 Students have the opportunity of joining a wide range of clubs and societies.
 Many of these are affiliated with the Students' Union.
-There are numerous religious, social and cultural clubs and also many sporting clubs which are affiliated with the Sports Association.
+There are numerous religic social and cultural clubs and also many sporting ch which are affiliated with the Sports Association.

-Clubs and societies seeking to use the name of the University in their title, or seeking University recognition, must submit their constitutions either to the Students' Union or the Sports Association if they wish to be affiliated with either of these bodies, or to the Registrar for approval by the University Council.
+Clubs and societies seeking to use the name of University in their title, or seeking University recunition, must submit their constitutions either to Students' Union or the Sports Association if they w to be affiliated with either of these bodies, or to Registrar for approval by the University Council.